sourcegraph/about/handbook/engineering/search/roadmap.md

 #### 11. Saved searches without monitoring
   - Save or bookmark a search query you want to run again.
-  - Save a "composable query" or a query that can added on to the existing search query entered (i.e., improve (search scopes)[https://docs.sourcegraph.com/code_search/how-to/scopes]).
+  - Save a "composable query" or a query that can added on to the existing search query entered (i.e., improve [search scopes](https://docs.sourcegraph.com/code_search/how-to/scopes)).

 #### 12. Search results redesign
   - Search Tabs.
 Streaming search allows us to improve the search experience for each of these tabs.